 FMCSA provides federal financial assistance for ADOT's New Entrant Safety Assurance Program.
 This program was established in 2010 in response to the Motor Carrier Safety Improvement Act of 1999 to reduce safety incidents involving new motor carriers and drivers through increased training and oversight.
-As part of Enforcement Services, the New Entrant Assurance Unit provides extensive training and monitoring through the thorough and effective regulatory enforcement action necessary to facilitate the safe operation of heavy trucks and buses traversing Arizona highways.
+The New Entrant Assurance Unit provides extensive training and monitoring through the thorough and effective regulatory enforcement action necessary to facilitate the safe operation of heavy trucks and buses traversing Arizona highways.
 This unit also conducts approximately 200 enroute commercial vehicle and driver inspections to increase assurances that commercial drivers and vehicles are both safe and qualified to remain on the road.